You are currently viewing A Crisis Strategy Plan Is Better Than Hope

 How important is cash flow to your operations?
 What will you do if lenders lose confidence in you?
 What would you do if you were suddenly denied access to your CRM system and other customer data?

 Continuing operations plans don’t have to be complex.
-The best plans are relatively simple to be used quickly and effectively.
+The best plans are relatively simple to use quickly and effectively.
 But your preparations must answer the “what if?” question.

-If you don’t have formal crisis plans in place already, now is an excellent time to start.
+If you don’t already have formal crisis plans in place, now is an excellent time to start.
 And as you develop these plans, don’t forget to include communications with your stakeholders.

 If an event disrupts your ability to meet your obligations or threatens your brand’s reputation, you need to let those affected know what is happening from your perspective.
 You can reassure many of them by letting them know you’ve thought about this possibility and have a plan in place that you are executing.